tien-q-nguyen2/JS-CSS-Parser/README.md

 # JS-CSS-Parser

-Link to most recently deployed page: https://js-css-parser-hkqypfmfdw.now.sh/
+Link to most recently deployed page: https://tien-q-nguyen2.github.io/JS-CSS-Parser/

 Description
 --
-A parser that allow correcting the indentation of JS and CSS files (so far haven't supported files with curly brackets inside /* */ comments but will soon).
+A parser that allow correcting the indentation of JS and CSS files -- assuming the provided code's syntax is already correct and curly braces are used for all blocks to be indented.
 Also will have the functionality to convert CSS code to nested SASS code.